MaxTru/Berlin-Police-Reports-NLP/README.md

 The project consists of two parts: A. web crawler to scrape the archive police reports B. a Flask app for search, browse and classify reports/incidents.

 The Search Engine uses MeTa toolkit's Python bindings https://meta-toolkit.org/

-# General Architecture & Usage:

-The scraped data is cleansed for use by MeTa functions.
-The documents are indexed using inverted index.
-The user inputs a required query, which is then used to rank the available documents to return the top matching document ids.
-The result is further used to parse the report details - all displayed in the results page.

-A user can also browse the entire dataset with or without specific filters.
-Filters have been created to classify the incidents which allows users to narrow down the search function.

-Classes ---

 # Required Packages
 * Click